akirakianna/fs-react-graphql-typescript/README.md

 Created a base user fragment so that I don't have to repeat fields in my graphql files - can just use ...BaseUser.
-Also means can add more fields to fragment and won't need to do it in all files with user
+Also means can add more fields to fragment and won't need to do it in all files with user Base error fragment used in reg login changepw

+You can layer fragments on top of one another, eg created a Base user response fragment to house ... fragments as they are all user response types?/ user responses.
+See user.ts file.

 --- server side rendering ---
 sleep function in post.ts (post resolver) creating artifical delay